binchensun/personal-website/content/post/tshock/index.md

 ### Shock Seen from Another Perspective

-Recently, in [Luo et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...911....4L/abstract), we have reported VLA observations of another stochastic spike burst event from an eruptive solar flare viewed from a different perspective---in Chen+2015, 2019, it was viewed by the VLA above the limb; this time, it is viewed against the solar disk.
+Recently, in a new study led by our graduate student [Yingjie Luo](https://binchensun.org/#people) ([Luo et al. 2021](https://ui.adsabs.harvard.edu/abs/2021ApJ...911....4L/abstract)), we have reported VLA observations of another stochastic spike burst event from an eruptive solar flare viewed from a different perspective---in Chen+2015, 2019, it was viewed by the VLA above the limb; this time, it is viewed against the solar disk.
 A happy coincidence is that one of [NASA's STEREO spacecraft](https://stereo.gsfc.nasa.gov/) was located at ~110 degrees west (or "ahead of") Earth's orbit, which captured this event with a simultaneous limb view (Fig. 2).
 Using VLA spectral imaging of the spike burst source, combined with three-dimensional reconstruction of the flare arcade seen in two different perspectives, we found that the spike source is located well above the flare arcade.

 It was somewhat surprising to find the spike source located at such a distance away from the EUV flare arcade.
 However, we identified a diffuse fan-like structure above the looptop in both the Earth view (seen by NASA's [Atmospheric Imaging Assembly](https://sdo.gsfc.nasa.gov/) aboard the Solar Dynamics Observatory) and the limb view by STEREO.
 They are likely associated with the newly reconnected field lines located <em>below</em> the termination shock, as suggested by a three-dimensional magnetodynamics (MHD) modeling work led by [Dr. Chengcai Shen @ CfA](https://pweb.cfa.harvard.edu/people/chengcai-shen) (Shen+2021, submitted).